yewstack/docs/src/advanced-topics/optimizations.md

 description: Make your app faster.
 ---

-# Optimizations & Best Practices
+# Optimizations and Best Practices

 ## neq\_assign

 When a component receives props from its parent component, the `change` method is called.
-This, in addition to allowing you to update the component's state, also allows you to return a `ShouldRender` boolean value that indicates if the component should re-render itself in response to the prop changes.
+The `change` method takes a mutable reference to `self` through which you can make changes to your applications state.
+It returns a `ShouldRender` (which is currently an alias to `bool`) which should be `true` if your component needs to re-render after the new props have been received and `false` if the component does not need to re-render.

-Re-rendering is expensive, and if you can avoid it, you should.
-As a general rule, you only want to re-render when the props actually changed.
-The following block of code represents this rule, returning `true` if the props differed from the previous props:
+Because re-rendering is computationally expensive, you should avoid it where possible.
+In general, you should only trigger a re-render when the props have actually changed.
+An example of how this might be done is given below.

 ```rust
 fn change(&mut self, props: Self::Properties) -> ShouldRender {